Prepare for an ONCC Certification Test

-Before you begin to study for an ONCC examination, review the current Test Candidate Handbook for the credential.
-The Test Candidate Handbook contains information to help you prepare for a test, including the Test Content Outline (Test Blueprint) and Reference List (list of resources used to develop test items).
+Before you begin to study for an ONCC examination, review the current Test Candidate Handbook.
+The Test Candidate Handbook contains information to help you prepare for a test, including the Test Content Outline (Test Blueprint) and Reference List.

 Assess your learning needs.

-Review the appropriate test content outline in the Test Candidate Handbook to identify the content areas that will be on the test.
-Pay attention to how each area is weighted to determine the percentage of scored items that pertain to each area.
-When reviewing the test content outline, identify which areas are your strengths and weaknesses.
+Review the appropriate test content outline in the Test Candidate Handbook to identify the subject areas that will be on the test.
+Pay attention to how each area is weighted to determine the percentage of scored items in each subject area.
+Identify which subject areas are your strengths and weaknesses.

 Build a personal study plan.

 - Establish learning objectives based on your learning needs.
-You may want to concentrate more on the content that you are least familiar with, or study each area in relation to its weight on the examination.
-Be sure to review the heavily weighted areas of the test content outline, because they will comprise a greater portion of your score items.
-Also, become familiar with the generic names of drugs used in treatment.
+You may want to concentrate on the content that you are least familiar with, or study each area in relation to its weight on the test.
+Review the heavily weighted subject areas because they will comprise a greater portion of your score.
+Become familiar with the generic names of drugs used in treatment.
 ONCC uses generic names, not brand names, on tests.

 - Create a study schedule.
 Most candidates allow several months to prepare for a test.
-Allow for time to review each of the examination content areas.
+Allow for time to review each of the test subject areas.
 Include time for review courses or seminars if you plan to attend them, and to obtain review materials.
 Don't leave all your preparation for one long study session the night before the test.

 - Choose your study methods.
 There are a variety of methods to consider, such as individual study, pairing with a study partner, group study, participating in a review course, using computer assisted instruction, attending educational programs, etc. You may benefit by using a variety of study methods to learn different types of material.
 Some candidates may be hesitant to let others know they will be taking the test and choose to study alone.
 However, there are advantages to utilizing a study partner or group.
 Reference materials can be shared, colleagues can provide support, and nurses with expertise in different areas can tutor each other.